alaffin12/stackedit/Bastion.md

 **Observator**
 Upkeep: 20 gp/wk
 *Peer into the Planes.* You may cast the spell contact other plane once this week.
+Costs 20 gp.
-*Planar Petition
+*Planar Petition.* Roll a dice of your choice.
+On an even there is no benefit.
+On an odd number the players gets one of the following charms: charm of darkvision

 ----